Paula (album): Commercial performance

 The album debuted at number 9 on the Billboard 200 chart, with first-week sales of 24,000 copies in the United States.
 In its second week, the album dropped down 32 spots to number 41, selling 6,000 copies, bringing its total album sales to 30,000.
 In the United Kingdom, Paula debuted at number 200 on the UK Albums Chart, selling 530 copies in its first week.
-The album debuted at number 207 on the ARIA Albums Chart, having sold 158 copies in Australia that week.
+The album sold 158 copies in Australia that week.
 The album sold 550 copies in its first week in Canada.

 Track listing

 All songs produced by Robin Thicke and Pro Jay.